fiskl-accounting/help-docs/docs/Settings-Configurations/company-settings.md

 Enter your company's official address for use on invoices and financial reports

 :::info[tip]
-Type your company name or street to find your address and its preferred layout for your region
+Type your company name or street to find your address and its preferred layout for your region.

-You can edit the formatted part of the address to ensure it appears exactly as you want in your invoices, quotes, and reports
+You can edit the formatted part of the address to ensure it appears exactly as you want in your invoices, quotes, and reports.
 :::

 ## Time name template

 Create a template for all recorded time entries.
-A descriptive line item name can be useful when billing a client via an invoice
+A descriptive line item name can be useful when billing a client via an invoice.

 Example template:
 ```